Valid Inference After Causal Discovery: Problem Formulation and Preliminaries

-Putting everything together, we see that it suffices to perform causal discovery in a differentially private manner in order to perform valid statistical inference downstream.
+Putting everything together, it suffices to perform causal discovery in a differentially private manner in order to perform valid statistical inference downstream.
 We thus reduce the problem of valid inference after causal discovery to one of developing algorithms for differentially private causal discovery.